-Learning from Tyler O'Bannon and Greg Jeffries how to build organic traffic from scratch has been a huge eye-opener.
+Learning from Tyler O’Bannon and Greg Jeffries how to build organic traffic from scratch has been a huge eye-opener.
+Not only did SEO AD introduce me to affiliate marketing, it also led to the realization that understanding how people use the SERP is just as important as writing the post to begin with.

 Money is a byproduct.
 Money is just a byproduct.